Go to the merfield.com home page

 Lincoln University (February 95 - September 95).
 Post Graduate Diploma in Applied Science, studied horticultural management, computing and feminism.
 Extensive involvement in University's environmental committee and future planning group plus the student environmental group.
 Relief lecturer in organics and computer tutor.

-Traveling and working (August 94 - March 95).
-Traveling round New Zealand including wwoofing.
+Travelling and working (August 94 - March 95).
+Travelling round New Zealand including wwoofing.
 Contracted to grow organic crops for processing and fresh export to Japan.
 Wrote papers on organic soil & nutrient management and organic pest management for MAF.

 Weleda New Zealand Ltd (March 93 - August 94).
 Weleda grows medicinal plants for its own use and a wide range of fresh herbs and gourmet produce for direct sale to top restaurants throughout NZ.
 Assistant manager, worked with the manager on all aspects of production.
 Designed and coded ordering and invoicing computer program.